QR code payment: ASEAN Integrated QR Code Payment System

 This integrated QR code payment system allows people to make transactions with banks or e-money that supports their local integrated QR code payment system in any of the participating countries.
 The ASEAN Integrated QR Code Payment System is part of ASEAN Local Currency Transaction (LCT) Framework, an initiave aimed at using local currencies and reduced dependence on certain currencies, particularly the US dollar, in cross-border transaction among ASEAN countries.
 Local currencies are used, meaning that transactions in Thailand using an Indonesian payment app will directly exchange rupiah with baht.
 Currently, four of the QR code payment systems in ASEAN are connected (Indonesia, Malaysia, Singapore and Thailand).
 Philippines are also planning to integrate their QR payment systems.

 On 30 June 2024, the four ASEAN central banks, Central Bank of Malaysia, Bank of Thailand, Bangko Sentral ng Pilipinas, and Monetary Authority of Singapore, together with the Reserve Bank of India and the Bank for International Settlements signed an agreement as founding members of Project Nexus, a multilateral international initiative aimed at enabling retail cross-border payments.
-Bank Indonesia participated as a special observer.
+Bank Indonesia participated as a special observer until February 2026 when it joined as a full member.
 The platform, which is expected to go live by 2026, will interlink domestic fast payment systems of the member countries.

-As of April 2025, all ASEAN member states have launched their unified QR code payment systems, except for Brunei.
+As of April 2025, all ASEAN member states have launched their unified QR code payment systems, except for Brunei and Timor-Leste.
 The following are QR Payment systems that are in or soon will be in the integrated payment system.